Leistus rezabkovae

 Leistus rezabkovae is a species of ground beetle found in the Gansu Province, China.
 It belongs to the subgenus Evanoleistus.

 Description

 It is entirely black and has a rather slim, somewhat heart-shaped pronotum.
 It has conspicuously wide mandibles.
 It is very similar to the species L. farkaci.

 Distribution and ecology

 It has only been found in the Lenglong Ling Mountains, confined to the Gansu Province.
-They've been found on rocky alpine pastures.
+It has been found in rocky alpine pastures.
 It is associated with plants of Rhododendron and Azalea.
 It may be found by searching under rocks or by sifting through litter and moss.
-Specimens were collected at altitudes between 3392–3900 m.
+Specimens were collected at altitudes between 3392 and 3900 m.

 Etymology

-The specific epithet is a tribute to Mrs. Klára Řežábková who has been a friend of the first author, Jan Farkač.
+The specific epithet is a tribute to Klára Řežábková, a friend of the first author, Jan Farkač.